Blog

 Greene County, Missouri is in USDA Hardiness Zone 6b.
 The average last spring frost is April 10 and first fall frost is October 22.

-Greene County County sits in USDA Zone 6b.
+Greene County sits in USDA Zone 6b.
 Celery grows reliably in zones 2a through 10b, so it's a good fit here.

-Can Celery grow in Greene County County's climate?
+Can Celery grow in Greene County's climate?

 🌱